 To get the best value for money from posting a job on LinkedIn, you’ll need a LinkedIn page for your company.
 These pages offer public information about your business within the LinkedIn platform.
 They’re free, easy to keep updated with news and events, and a great first step in strengthening your employer brand.

 If you’re an existing LinkedIn user, setting up a company page is simple.
-If you’re new to LinkedIn, then you’ll need to wait until your personal profile is at least 7 days old to post a job.
+If you’re new to LinkedIn, then you’ll need to wait until your profile is a few days old to create a page and be able to post a job.

 Make sure that your profile strength is ‘Intermediate’ or ‘All star’, and you have a minimum of five connections to other LinkedIn members.
 You’ll also need to check that your own profile lists you as a company employee, and that you have a confirmed company email address connected to your LinkedIn account.

-How much does it cost to post a job on LinkedIn?
+How do I share a job on LinkedIn?

 Limited Listings on LinkedIn